aramis-lab/leaspy/docs/algorithms.md

 ## Estimate
 ## Simulate

 This section describes the procedure for simulating new patient data based on a trained Leaspy model and user-defined parameters.
-The simulation involves the following steps:
+The simulation method involves the following steps:

 **Step 1: Generation of Individual Parameters**
 For each simulated patient, individual parameters (tau, xi, and sources) are sampled from normal distributions defined by the model’s mean and standard deviation.
 These model parameters come from a previously trained Leaspy model.